Epilepsy: Structural

 Structural causes of epilepsy refer to abnormalities in the anatomy of the brain that increase the risk of seizures.
-These may be acquired — such as from a stroke, traumatic brain injury, brain tumor, or central nervous system infection — or developmental and genetic in origin, as seen in conditions like focal cortical dysplasia or certain congenital brain malformations.
+These may be acquired (such as from a stroke, traumatic brain injury, brain tumor, or central nervous system infection) or developmental and genetic in origin, as seen in conditions like focal cortical dysplasia or certain congenital brain malformations.
 A major example is mesial temporal sclerosis (MTS), a common cause of temporal lobe epilepsy.
+In terms of temporal lobe epilepsy, another cause can also be what are called the large conductance, Ca2+-activated K+ (BKCa) ion channels in the neurons, or BK channel.
+This is due to how the loss-of-function BKCa channels can contribute to neuronal hyperexcitability.
+This can also cause tonic-clonic seizures as well.

 Traumatic brain injury is estimated to cause between 6% and 20% of epilepsy cases, depending on severity, mechanism, and study population.
 Mild brain injury increases the risk about two-fold, while severe brain injury increases the risk seven-fold.
 In those who have experienced a high-powered gunshot wound to the head, the risk is about 50%.
 Stroke is a major cause of epilepsy, particularly in older adults.
 Approximately 6% to 10% of individuals who experience a stroke develop epilepsy, most often within the first few years after the event.
 The risk is highest following severe strokes that involve cortical regions, especially in cases of intracerebral hemorrhage.
 Brain tumors are implicated in approximately 4% of epilepsy cases, with seizures occurring in nearly 30% of individuals with intracranial neoplasms.

 In clinical practice, a structural cause is typically identified through neuroimaging (such as MRI), which reveals an abnormality that plausibly accounts for the individual's seizure semiology and EEG findings.
 The lesion must be epileptogenic, meaning that it is capable of generating seizures.
 Infections like encephalitis or brain abscess may lead to permanent structural damage, increasing the risk of epilepsy even after the infection resolves.

 Structural damage can also result from perinatal brain injury, such as hypoxic-ischemic encephalopathy, especially in low- and middle-income countries where access to prenatal and neonatal care may be limited.
-When seizures are linked to a clearly defined structural lesion, epilepsy surgery may be considered — particularly in individuals whose seizures do not respond to medication.
+When seizures are linked to a clearly defined structural lesion, epilepsy surgery may be considered, particularly in individuals whose seizures do not respond to medication.